Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Conclusions

 \item We evaluate the internal consistency of the cosmic shear measurements using a PPD method \citep{y3-inttensions}.
-We find all $p$-values to pass our threshold.
-At the analysis level, we find the $S_8$ posteriors to be consistent across small and large scales, low and high redshift and between two-point shear statistics to $\sim1\sigma$, which serves as a useful validation of some scale-dependent, or redshift-dependent unmodeled uncertainty.
-In addition, given the high-dimensionality of the analysis, we test the plausibility that inconsistencies in the intrinsic alignment parameters may absorb unaccounted-for systematics and that these to be stable removing subsets of the redshift bins.
+We find all $p$-values to pass our threshold and at the analysis level, we find the $S_8$ posteriors to be consistent across small and large scales, low and high redshift and between two-point shear statistics to $\sim1\sigma$, which serves as a useful validation of some scale-dependent, or redshift-dependent unaccounted for uncertainty.
+Given the high-dimensionality of the analysis, we test the plausibility that inconsistencies in the intrinsic alignment parameters may absorb unaccounted-for systematics and found these to be stable removing subsets of the redshift bins.

 \item We show that the level of PSF contamination in the analysis is subdominant, and that the tomographic B-mode measurements are consistent with zero.

 \end{itemize}